nayish/regex-workshop/README.md

 <img src="https://static.wixstatic.com/media/7c303e_daf12299c3094f3dab0b95f99157d614~mv2.png" width="350" alt=""/>

-* Try it now on step 1 (`Program arguments: "1"`), and you should get one failing test `should have answer for step 1`.
+* Try it now on step 1 (`Program arguments: "1"`), and you should have one failing test `"should have answer for step 1"`.

 ***Now that you understand the setup we can begin.***